cube2222/octosql/README.md

 ![Physical Plan](images/physical.png)

 ### Execution Plan
 The physical plan gets materialized into an execution plan.
-This stage has to be able to connect to the actual datasources.
+This phase has to be able to connect to the actual datasources.
 It may initialize connections, open files, etc.

 ### Stream
 Starting the execution plan creates a stream, which underneath may hold more streams, or parts of the execution plan to create streams in the future.
 This stream works in a pull based model.